Ectogenesis: Human embryos and fetuses

 Ectogenesis of human embryos and fetuses would require an artificial uterus.
 An artificial uterus would have to be supplied with nutrients and oxygen from some source to nurture the fetus, as well as dispose of waste material.
 There would likely be a need for an interface between such a supplier, filling this function of the placenta.
 As a replacement organ, an artificial uterus could be used to assist women with damaged, diseased or removed uteri to allow the fetus to be conceived to term.
 It also has the potential to move the threshold of fetal viability to a much earlier stage of pregnancy.
 This would have implications for the ongoing controversy regarding human reproductive rights.
-Ectogenesis could also be a means by which homosexual, impotent, disabled, and single men and women could have genetic offspring without the use of surrogate pregnancy or a sperm donor, and allow women to have children without going through the pregnancy cycle.
+Ectogenesis could also be a means by which LGBTQ, infertile, disabled, or single men and women could have genetic offspring without the use of surrogate pregnancy, and allow women to have children without going through the pregnancy cycle.